-KAMCHATKA PENINSULA Incredible opportunities to observe brown bears, Steller's sea eagles, Koryak reindeer herders, and for the geology aficionados-volcanoes.
+KAMCHATKA PENINSULA Incredible

+opportunities to observe brown

+bears, Steller's sea eagles, Koryak

+reindeer herders, and for the geology

+aficionados-volcanoes.

 COMMANDER ISLANDS Ranking high in the annals of exploration, explorer Vitus Bering-for whom a Strait and a Sea are named-is buried here.
-BERING STRAIT On par with the crossing of the Equator, a chance to be at the closest point between the East & West.
+WRANGEL ISLAND A UNESCO World Heritage site located well above the Arctic Circle, Wrangel Island is a haven for wildlife.
+Find walrus, polar bears, arctic foxes and incredible bird life, in a stunning pristine landscape.

-BERING SEA The summer feeding ground for gray whales, these waters also offer the chance to sight multiple whale species; plus, walrus, fur seals, Steller sea lions, and sea bird colonies, including puffins in spectacular numbers.
+BERING SEA The summer feeding ground for gray whales, these waters also offer the chance to sight multiple whale species; walrus, fur seals, Steller sea lions, and sea bird colonies, including puffins in spectacular numbers.
 Only navigable four months of the year, we explore it in prime time.
-ACROSS THE BERING SEA: FROM KATMAI TO KAMCHATKA Page 34 BERING SEA WILDERNESS: PRIBILOFS, KATMAI, AND KODIAK Page 38
+ACROSS THE BERING SEA: FROM KATMAI TO KAMCHATKA | Page 28

+BERING SEA WILDERNESS: PRIBILOFS, KATMAI, AND KODIAK | Page 34